 Wade Richardson

-Wade is currently the OYAP Recruiter for the Halton District School Board.
+Wade retired from the OYAP Recruiter role at the Halton District School Board.
 Wade is a strong supporter of Technological Education and believes in putting students first in order to help each student to discover their own pathway.
-He currently works with the HDSB SHSM board lead as well as the Experiential Learning Lead to ensure student success on many levels.
-Wade has been involved in OCTE project management, writing and has taken the lead on many HDSB Technological Education initiatives.
-Wade sits on the executive of the Ontario Youth Apprenticeship Program Provincial
+Wade has been involved in OCTE project management, writing, has taken the lead on many Technological Education initiatives and also was on the Ontario Youth Apprenticeship Program Provincial committee.

 Dave Lewis